-Do you have a question that didn't make the list below?
+Do you have a GPO question that didn't make the list below?

-A: Group Purchasing Organizations create and manage contracts for indirect materials and services, direct materials and commodities that are mutually beneficial to both the GPO suppliers and members.
+A: Group Purchasing Organizations create and manage contracts for indirect services and goods, and direct materials and commodities that are mutually beneficial to both the GPO suppliers and members.

 To do this, GPOs first create a membership base that's comprised of companies looking to channel their spend using the GPO's agreements.
 The combined spend of these member companies creates leverage.
 It's this leverage that continues to attract GPO supplier partners and motivates them to offer their best pricing and service levels to GPO members.